Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 • Scan all the files in the **subdirectories of the src directory**.

 How should you complete the code?
 To answer, drag he appropriate values to the correct targets.

 Each value may be used once, more than once, or not at all.

-Here is the extracted content from the image, formatted as **markdown**:

 **Values**